Arron Hartnett

 Arron appeared for the plaintiffs in the landmark High Court case of Love v Commonwealth of Australia (2020) 270 CLR 152; [2020] HCA 3 and also in Thoms v Commonwealth of Australia (2022) 96 ALJR 635; [2022] HCA 20 (led by Stephen Keim SC in both cases).

-Prior to coming to the bar, Arron worked in the Queensland Department of Justice and Attorney-General developing complex primary and subordinate legislation for the Queensland Parliament.
-His background gives him unique insight to complex statutory construction questions.
+Prior to coming to the bar, Arron worked for State government departments developing primary and subordinate legislative proposals for the Queensland Parliament.
+His background in legislative drafting gives him unique insight to complex statutory construction questions.

 Arron is a member of the Australian Bar Association’s Ethics Committee.
 He regularly contributes to the Law Council of Australia’s publication ‘Chapter III’.
 Arron is a member of the Australian Association of Constitutional Lawyers and the Law Council of Australia’s Federal Litigation and Dispute Resolution Section.